-Indicator

-2.3.3 • Analysis shows that feedstock harvesting and biomass production positively contribute to the local economy, including employment.

-The activity of the Spanish forestry industry has been considerably affected by the economic crisis, especially by the bursting of the housing bubble.
+Indicator 2.3.3 Analysis shows that feedstock harvesting and biomass production positively contribute to the local economy, including employment.
+Finding The ac econo that th is still import export preser With re Autone mainly Numb The activity of the Spanish forestry industry has been considerably affected by the economic crisis, especially by the bursting of the housing bubble.
 The data indicate that the industry's activity has been recovering in recent years, since 2012, although it is still a long way off the pre 2008 figures.
 Within this recovery, bioenergy plays an important role since it is mobilising many resources both for national use and for export, either in the form of chips or pellets.
 Foreign trade in the forestry sector presents a positive balance from 2012 to 2016.
 With regards to economic impacts and employment in the local economy of the Autonomous Communities, timber producing forests are scarce and income comes mainly from other products and services.
-Number of forestry companies in 2016:

-Region Amount of forestry related sole proprietorship Total amount of forestry related enterprises

-Andalucía 276 664
+Amount of forestryTotal amount of forestry related proprietorshipRegionrelated soleforestry relate enterprises Andalucía 276 664

-Finding Aragón 83 182
+Aragón 83 182

 Catalunya 32 85

 Castilla-La Mancha 139 316

 Valencia 259 373

 Murcia 30 80

-Source: ASEMFO Estudio de inversion y empleo en el sector forestall anos 2015-2016 (reference IEA 912, 2016, original source: Camerdata) Spain imports most of its wood, and demand is growing.
+Source: ASEMFO Estudio de inversion y empleo en el sector forestall anos 2015-2016 (reference IEA 912, 2016, original source: Camerdata)

+Spain imports most of its wood, and demand is growing.
 The Forestry Sector has a great potential in the creation of rural employment.
 The domestic forestry sector should increase and considering the present circumstances, more economic activity could double employment in forestry, from the current 155 000 to around 300 000 jobs.
 Unemployment is a major problem in Spain (14,55% in 2018).

 This data is generated by the following wood logging figures in Spain (2015):

-ease oyment